Labour calls for delay to Paignton and Preston sea wall.

 With building work due to start in the autumn of 2021, Torbay Labour Party are calling on the Council to delay their plans to allow for a meaningful period of awareness-raising and consultation to take place.

-Torbay Labour recognises the importance of preparing for the impact of climate change but said, “A delay to allow awareness-raising and full consultation to take place would be time well spent.
+The Secretary for Torbay Labour said, “We recognise the importance of preparing for the impact of climate change but a delay to allow awareness-raising and full consultation to take place would be time well spent.
 Our coastline is what has brought many people to the Bay as tourists and as residents.
 It is only right that something which will radically change the look of Paignton and Preston has the full backing of businesses and the public before it goes ahead.”